About the Transgender Media Portal

 The Transgender Media Portal is similar to IMDb but it’s exclusively focused on highlighting the work of trans+* creators.
 Jump through the Portal to explore thousands of trans-made films, television shows, and online videos!
 You can search for media created by specific types of artists, like “comedy films by trans Indigenous artists,” or “music videos by Black transfeminine artists.”
 While we don’t host the films ourselves, we provide links to where you can watch them–whether it’s through streaming services, on DVD, or in an archive.

 Our primary focus is on artists from Turtle Island (North America), but we also feature creators from other regions.
-We are particularly enthusiastic about showcasing the works of Black, Indigenous, POC (people of color), intersex, and disability+ filmmakers.
-Learn why we highlight these filmmakers on our site here.
+We are particularly enthusiastic about showcasing the works of Black, Indigenous, POC (people of color), intersex, and Deaf and Disabled filmmakers.

 The Transgender Media Portal is an ongoing project developed by a dedicated team of student scholars, artists, designers, and developers at the Transgender Media Lab at Carleton University, which is situated on the unceded territory of the Algonquin Nations, known colonially as Ottawa, Ontario, Canada.
 We are also partners with the Data+Humanities Lab at University of Ottawa.